Aug 30, 2021 / Slip Resistant Footwear

 An important misconception regarding footwear that needs to be resolved is that the feel of the sole doesn’t always correspond to the slip resistance of a shoe.
 For example, soles made of a polyurethane material feel slick and slippery to the touch, but are actually ideal for slippery environments like a kitchen.
 It is vital to remember that factors such as tread patterns, manufacturer’s slip-resistant label, or sole material won’t tell you the complete story.

 Lab testing, while useful to establish a baseline, fails to capture the real-life slip resistance of shoes.
 Many tests utilize a small 2”x2” patch of a sole to test their resistance, but they don’t account for all of the factors that can occur in the real world.

 We’ve gone a step further at Boot World to offer slip-resistance guidance to our customers.

 Finding Professional Grade Slip-Resistant Shoes

-Real-world experience with shoes in a variety of scenarios is key to getting the right amount of slip resistance for your needs.
+Garnering real-world experiences with shoes in a variety of scenarios is key to knowing the right amount of slip resistance you need for your working conditions.
 That’s where buying from an experienced store like Boot World can make all the difference.
-With over 40 years of experience, the staff at Boot World has the knowledge to help you pick out the appropriate sole and shoe for your particular needs so you stay safe and pleased with your footwear.
-We’ve rated all of our shoes to help you work confidently in your specific work conditions.
+With experiences totalling over 40 years, the reliable staff at Boot World has the knowledge to help you pick out the appropriate sole and shoe for your particular needs so you stay safe and pleased with your footwear.
+We’ve gone through and specifically rated all of our shoes to help you work confidently in your specific work conditions

 Granted, most workplaces won’t require Professional Grade slip resistance.
 Manufacturer labels indicating general slip resistance are enough for some workers.
 But, if your job requires the highest level of slip-resistant shoes, we’ve got you covered.
 You know what we’re talking about: Wet environments like kitchens, bathrooms, machine shops, etc., demand Professional Grade slip-resistance.